What is Partimage?

-In the following example of backing up Windows C: drive to E: drive, C: drive is marked as sda1, and E: drive is marked as sda5.
-If you can't give the Linux names of your partitions, you could use GParted (a partitioning program built into SystemRescueCD) to examine your layout.
+In the following example of backing up Windows C: drive to E: drive, C: is marked as sda1, and E: is marked as sda5.
+If you don't know the Linux names of the partitions, use GParted (a partitioning utility built into SystemRescueCD) to examine your layout.
 To do so, please go to System > GParted as shown in the screenshot of Step 4.

 Now follow this guide to backup partitions with Partimage in Windows 7.
-The steps can also be applied to use Partimage in Windows 10/8.
+These steps also apply to using Partimage in Windows 10/8.

 1. Boot the SystemRescueCD live CD.
 Hit Enter to get into the command line mode.